sinclairzx81/typebox/readme.md

 ### Options

-Options can be passed to syntax types as the last parameter
+Options can be passed to types on the last parameter

 ```typescript
 const T = Syntax(`number`, {                      // const T = {